High-order uniformly accurate time integrators for semilinear wave equations of Klein-Gordon type in the non-relativistic limit: Introduction

 In this paper, we develop a family of high-order asymptotics-preserving schemes for \eqref{e.MainEq} that do not require pre-computations tied to the specific nonlinearity $f$ and have no restrictions in time step size.
 The construction of the new schemes is explained in Section \ref{Sec.AccuSchm}.
-We outline here their main ingredients, where the first two follow the prior work \cite{BaumstarkFS:2018:UniformlyAE}: \begin{enumerate}[label={\upshape(\roman*)}] \item Reformulate \eqref{e.MainEq} as a coupled first order system using a linear transformation. \item Factor out the rapidly rotating phase to make it explicit. \item Iterate the resulting mild formulation up to the desired order for the coupled first order system in the new variables. \item Use the quadrature rule developed in \cite{MohamadO:2019:NumericalIF} to handle the high oscillatory integral in the resulting mild formulation and complete the construction of the scheme. \end{enumerate} The remainder of the paper is structured as follows.
+We outline here their main ingredients, where the first two follow the prior work \cite{BaumstarkFS:2018:UniformlyAE}: \begin{enumerate}[label={\upshape(\roman*)}] \item Reformulate \eqref{e.MainEq} as a coupled first order system using a linear transformation. \item Factor out the rapidly rotating phase to make it explicit. \item Iterate the resulting mild formulation up to the desired order for the coupled first order system in the new variables. \item Use the quadrature rule developed in \cite{MohamadO:2021:NumericalIF} to handle the high oscillatory integral in the resulting mild formulation and complete the construction of the scheme. \end{enumerate} The remainder of the paper is structured as follows.
 In Section~\ref{Sec.Prelim}, we state some properties of the operator $L$ within the framework of its functional calculus.
 In Section~\ref{Sec.Quad}, we introduce quadrature rules for the approximation of highly oscillatory Banach-space-valued functions in specific settings that will fit the construction of our schemes.
 Section~\ref{Sec.AccuSchm} is devoted to the detailed construction of the schemes.
 Our main result on the order of convergence of the schemes is stated and proved in Section~\ref{Sec.ConvAnl}.
+In Section~\ref{s.numerics}, we demonstrate that the new schemes are accurate to their expected order and that their error behavior is indeed uniform in $c$.